Exercise 13: Cost of production report – normal loss at the end of process

 • Conversion costs: $72,000

-In department Y, materials are added at the end of process after quality control inspection.
+In Department Y, materials are added at the end of the process after quality control inspection.

-During October, department Y completed and transferred 4,000 units to finished goods storeroom.
-The 600 units were in process at the end of month (2/3 complete as to conversion cost).
-All loss occurred in department Y was considered as normal.
+During October, department Y completed and transferred 4,000 units to the finished goods storeroom.
+The 600 units were in process at the end of the month (2/3 complete as to conversion cost).
+The loss of units that occurred in Department Y was considered normal.

 Solution